-- A. After reading through all three stages and their associated steps below, click HERE to access the web page that will generate your AR Child Maltreatment Central Registry Request Form. - B. Once you are on the AR Child Maltreatment Central Registry Request Form web page, complete each required field (required fields denoted by an asterisk). - Select: You are a teacher or work for a school in Arkansas. - C. Once all required fields are completed, click 'Submit Form' button. - D. The completed request form will be emailed to the email address you entered on the AR Child Maltreatment Central Registry Request Form web page. - E. Print this form and sign the completed copy in the presence of a notary.
+- A. After reading through all three stages and their associated steps below, click HERE to access the web page that will generate your AR Child Maltreatment Central Registry Request Form. - B. Once you are on the AR Child Maltreatment Central Registry Request Form web page, complete each required field (required fields denoted by an asterisk). - Select: You are a teacher, pre-service teacher, work for or attempting to work for a school in Arkansas. - C. Once all required fields are completed, select 'Click here to have form sent to your email' button. - D. The completed request form will be emailed to the email address you entered on the AR Child Maltreatment Central Registry Request Form web page.